FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 The Lian Le Wu Dao airport[^2747]

 Lian Le Wu Dao (Chinese: 聯樂梧島) is a fictional island.
-All means of communication cannot reach the island,[^2356] and there is no Internet connection throughout the island.[^2747][^1995] The island speaks Cantonese.
+All means of communication cannot reach the island,[^2356] and there is no Internet connection throughout the island[^2747][^1995] besides an island-wide intranet accessible only by phones; this is due to constant interception efforts by the local authorities[^2751].
+The island speaks Cantonese.
 The island has only one hotel that once went bankrupt[^0706] but resumed operation[^2747], and relies on camels for transportation.
 It is valued at USD $1,280,000.[^0706] During Lunar New Year, the island celebrates Washing Month, which emphasises simple living and peace in aspects such as clothing and thought.[^2747]

 ### Politics